 For inspecting plant for registration purposes, the person must have:

-For inspecting mobile cranes, tower cranes, amusement devices and passenger ropeways the person must:
+For inspecting mobile cranes, tower cranes, amusement devices and passenger ropeways, the person must:

-have the skills, qualifications, competence, and experience to inspect the plant, and be registered under a law that provides for the registration of professional engineers in jurisdictions where such a law exists or be determined by the regulator to be a competent person.
+Have the skills, qualifications, competence, and experience to inspect the plant and be registered under a law that provides for the registration of professional engineers in jurisdictions where such a law exists or be determined by the regulator to be a competent person.

 Hazard

 A situation or thing that has the potential to harm a person.
-Hazards at work may include: noisy machinery, a moving forklift, chemicals, electricity, working at heights, a repetitive job, bullying and violence at the workplace.
+Hazards at work may include noisy machinery, a moving forklift, chemicals, electricity, working at heights, a repetitive job, bullying and violence at the workplace.

 Health and safety representative